-External power supplies are required for Relay A, Relay B, Relay C and Relay D. Because power is provided from an external source, the power is still present when the appliance is turned off.
+External power supplies are required for Relay A, Relay B, Relay C, and Relay D. Because power is provided from an external source, the power is still present when the appliance is turned off.
 Check all voltage sources have been disconnected prior to servicing.
-Failure to do so could result in electrocution, injury, or
+Failure to do so could result in electrocution, injury, or death.

-Note: The NURO[®] control allows the user to allocate Relay A, B, or C for use with a motorized combustion air damper.
+combustion air damper.
 The figure above shows Relay C in use for the motorized combustion air damper.
 Depending on the user-configuration, Relay a, Relay B, or Relay C can be selected to operate the combustion air damper.